Citi ordered to pay $770 million over credit card practices

 "The CFPB loves to have big numbers like this, especially when the largest percentage of the fine goes back to customers because there's a lot of (political) push-back about the cost of the CFPB and the way they're funded."

-Other major U.S. banks under that have been fined over credit card misconduct include JPMorgan Chase & Co and Bank of America Corp.
+Other major U.S. banks under that have been fined over credit card misconduct include JPMorgan Chase & Co (JPM.N) and Bank of America Corp (BAC.N).

 FINE DETAILS